lakshya-sikri-new/Electric-Vehicle-Dashboard/README.md

 # Overview
 The Excel Electric Vehicle Dashboard is a tool designed to provide insights into electric vehicles' performance, popularity, and eligibility for Clean Alternative Fuel Vehicle (CAFV) incentives.
 This README file serves as a guide to understanding the key features and functionalities of the dashboard.

+The Excel Electric Vehicle Dashboard is a comprehensive tool meticulously crafted to offer profound insights into the performance, popularity, and Clean Alternative Fuel Vehicle (CAFV) eligibility of electric vehicles (EVs).
+Tailored for stakeholders in the automotive industry, policymakers, and sustainability enthusiasts, this dashboard serves as a robust platform for informed decision-making and strategic planning in the realm of electric mobility.
+Here's a detailed breakdown of its key features and functionalities

 # Features
 # Top 10 Best Average Electric Range (in Km) Make after Full Charge